confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Create and manage new streams, tables, and persistent queries (executeStatement())<a name="execute-statement"></a>
 ------------------------------------------------------------------------------------------------------------------

-Starting with ksqlDB 0.11.0, the `executeStatement()` method allows client apps to:
+Starting with ksqlDB 0.11.0, the `executeStatement()` method enables client apps to:
 - Create new ksqlDB streams and tables
 - Drop existing ksqlDB streams and tables
 - Create new persistent queries, i.e., `CREATE ...
 AS SELECT` and `INSERT INTO ...
 AS SELECT` statements